li-group/SafeOR-Gym/README.md

 ## Benchmarking Setup (ExperimentGrid)

+For bencharmarking, we use a modified [version](https://github.com/li-group/omnisafe/tree/main) of Omnisafe with the core algorithm implementations retained.
 This repository uses `ExperimentGrid` to manage and evaluate SafeRL training experiments.
 Below is an overview of its key functionality and a sample code block for running benchmarks.

 ### Key Features